mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The ``failPoint`` operation instructs the test runner to configure a fail point using a ``primary`` read preference and the internal MongoClient.

+The following arguments are supported:

-The ``failPoint`` argument is the ``configureFailPoint`` command to run.
+- ``failPoint``: Required document.
+The ``configureFailPoint`` command to be executed.

 Test files using this operation MUST also specify false for `allowMultipleMongoses`_ if they could be executed on sharded topologies (according to `runOn`_ or `test.runOn <test_runOn_>`_).
 This is necessary because server selection rules for mongos could lead to unpredictable behavior if different servers were selected for configuring the fail point and executing subsequent operations.

+When executing this operation, the test runner MUST keep a record of the fail point so that it can be disabled after the test.

 An example of this operation follows::